About AmeriCorps Service

 What skills do I need to have?

-The short answer is no. Some programs have specific skill requests, some seek volunteers who hold a bachelor’s degree or have a few years of related volunteer/job experience, but many of our programs only require motivation and commitment.
+The short answer is no. Some programs have specific skill requests, some seek members who hold a bachelor’s degree or have a few years of related volunteer/job experience, but many of our programs only require motivation and commitment.
 AmeriCorps has a program to fit your skill level, interests and passion.

 Will I receive training prior to starting?